alishacopley/youtube_data_analysis/README.md

 4. I utilized a virtual enviroment for this project and install the packages I needed in the environment.
 Afterward, I exported that information into an environment.yml file and put that in my repository.

 5. Finally, I annotated my code within my Jupyter Notebook using markdown cells and created this README file.

+**Change from Project Plan**

+I would like to make a note that this project is different from the one I submitted for my project plan.
+Ultimately, after working on the initial project, I realized there was no way for me to merge and join the two datasets properly.
+This resulted in a change of topic for the project.